silitics/rugpi/www/docs/getting-started.md

 git clone https://github.com/silitics/rugpi-template
 ```

-Note that Rugpi Bakery is distributed as a Docker image because it relies on various Linux tools and facilities to build the image.
+Note that Rugpi Bakery is distributed as a Docker image (for `arm64` and `amd64`) because it relies on various Linux tools and facilities to build the image.
 Building images outside of Docker is fundamentally only possible on Linux and not officially supported.
 So, to build the image locally, a working Docker installation is required.
 The template ships with a `run-bakery` shell script (for Linux and macOS) to run Rugpi Bakery in a temporary container.